Graphical Representation for Heterogeneous Face Recognition: Experiments

 In our experiments, we find that fusion of different similarity metrics corresponding to different $K$ values would further improve the performance.
-We explore a linear one-class SVM to fuse the similarity scores obtained by different $K$ values.
+We explore a linear one-class support vector machine (SVM) to fuse the similarity scores obtained by different $K$ values.
 We follow the fusion strategy in \cite{Ref18} and select all the intrapersonal pairs and the same number of interpersonal pairs with largest similarity scores to train the one-class SVM.
 As shown in the right bottom subfigure of Figure \ref{Figure4}, the increase of the number of similarity metrics does improve the recognition accuracy.
 The rationale behind this is that complementary information exists among different similarity metrics.
 Combining 6 similarity metrics increases the accuracy from 92.22\% to 94.24\%.

 We also investigate the effect of the fusion of different features on the recognition performance.
 Because the proposed method represents the heterogeneous face images in each modality separately, common features used in homogeneous face recognition are sufficient for the task.
-In this paper, SURF \cite{Ref35}, SIFT \cite{Ref16}, and histograms of oriented gradients (HOG) \cite{Ref36} are deployed to represent an image patch respectively.
+In this paper, SURF \cite{Ref35}, SIFT \cite{Ref16}, and HOG \cite{Ref36} are employed to represent an image patch respectively.
+For each local descriptor, multiple graphical representations can be generated with multiple $K$ values.
+These graphical representations obtained based on the three descriptors are then fused through the one-class SVM, following the same strategy in \cite{Ref18}.
 Note that there are many other features which can also be used in the proposed method.
 However, since this paper mainly focuses on investigating the performance under the graphical representation framework, the selection of different types of features exceeds the scope of this work.
 Figure \ref{Figure5} shows that fusing models obtained from three features separately further improves the accuracy from 94.24\% (SURF), 89.48\% (SIFT), and 89.05\% (HOG) to 96.04\% respectively.
 This validates that fusion of the similarity metrics with different features boosts the performance.

 In following experiments, G-HFR extracts three features aforementioned and 6 similarity metrics are calculated for each feature (corresponding to $K=15,20,25,30,35$ and $40$ respectively).
-These 18 metrics are fused by one-class SVM for final recognition task.
+These 18 metrics are fused by one-class SVM for final recognition task, excepted when noted.